Skip to main content

 Create a Network Graph

 Create a developer graph for related groups of projects.
 New to OSO?
-Check out our Getting Started guide to set up your BigQuery or API access.
+Check out our Getting Started guide to set up your API access.

 This tutorial combines various datasets to create a developer contribution graph.
 The graph highlights developers who have contributed to relevant repositories with onchain activity and shows their interactions with other (mostly off-chain) repositories.
 The analysis objective is to identify core developers contributing to specific projects and track their interactions with other repositories.